docker/docker-py/docs/api.md

 ## inspect_image

-Identical to the `docker inspect` command, but only for images
+Identical to the `docker inspect` command, but only for images.

 **Params**: